A2Amir/Introduction-of-Localization/README.md

 The expected values: [0.0, 0.0, 0.1, 0.8, 0.1]

-By multiply the p value as before for the exact set off by pExact then we add to it two more multiplied by pOvershoot or pUndershoot where we are overshooting by going yet 1 step further than U or undershooting by cutting it short by 1.
+In the code above we multiply the p value as before for the correct cell by pExact, then we add to it two more multiplied by pOvershoot or pUndershoot where we are overshooting by going yet 1 step further than U or undershooting by cutting it short by 1.
 Then we add these things up and finally append the sum of those to our output probability q.

 To move the robot as much time we want and print out the resulting distribution with the initial distribution p = [0, 1, 0, 0, 0]:
 ```python